As a result of the coronavirus (COVID-19) outbreak, we have a reduced capacity to review effects and delays in publishing are expected. Learn more.

 To create a material for a rectangle:

 A flat material will be created by default.
-Select the material in the Assets Panel to adjust its properties - for example to choose a color, adjust how transparent or opaque it looks, or add a texture.
+Select the material in the Assets panel to adjust its properties.
+For example to:

-When you've selected a rectangle in the Scene Panel, you can make changes to it by adjusting its properties in the Inspector.
+When you've selected a rectangle in the Scene panel, you can make changes to it by adjusting its properties in the Inspector.
+Clicking the circle symbol next to a property will create a patch to represent it in the Patch Editor.

 Uncheck this box to stop the rectangle from being rendered in the scene.

-Adjust the width and height of the rectangle in the scene.
+Adjust the width and height of the rectangle.

 You can also adjust these values to fill the width and height of the parent canvas.
 To do this: